Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Results

 Taken together, \autoref{fig:fig4}- \autoref{fig:nmi_1d} demonstrate that the environmental dependence of the mass-colour coupling is intrinsically mass dependent.
 Nodal environments preferentially disrupt the structural imprint of baryonic composition on colour in low-mass galaxies, while massive systems evolve in a manner more strongly regulated by internal processes.
 Filaments, on the other hand, preserve and enhance the intrinsic mass-colour linkage by modulating gas supply in a gradual and mass-dependent fashion.
 The combined behaviour highlights the interplay between internal binding energy and large-scale tidal geometry in shaping the information content shared between galaxy mass structure and evolutionary state.

 \autoref{fig:schematic_quenching} encapsulates the central physical picture emerging from our analysis: nodes and filaments regulate galaxy evolution through fundamentally different quenching channels.
-In cluster-scale nodes (left panel), galaxies enter virialised regions characterised by strong tidal fields, hot intracluster media, and enhanced merger rates.
-These processes drive rapid or externally induced quenching via ram-pressure stripping, tidal heating, and dynamical interactions, often disrupting the intrinsic link between a galaxy’s internal mass structure and its star formation activity.
-In contrast, filament environments (right panel) are governed by anisotropic inflows along the spine, where gas and galaxies stream coherently toward nodes.
-Here quenching proceeds more gradually through the suppression or modulation of cold gas accretion, a form of cosmic web starvation, allowing the colour transformation to remain more tightly coupled to the galaxy’s internal baryonic composition.
-This highlights the scale-dependent and mechanism-dependent nature of cosmic web quenching: nodes act as nonlinear dynamical processors, whereas filaments function as extended regulators of gas supply.
+In the EAGLE simulation, cluster-scale nodes (left) correspond to virialised regions typically associated with massive halos and clusters.
+As galaxies approach these environments, several quenching mechanisms such as ram-pressure stripping, tidal interactions, harassment, and shock heating of infalling gas become increasingly effective.
+These processes efficiently remove or heat the cold gas reservoirs of galaxies, thereby suppressing star formation and increasing the red fraction.
+This often disrupts the intrinsic link between a galaxy’s internal mass structure and its star formation activity.
+In contrast, filament environments (right) are governed by anisotropic inflows along the spine, where gas and galaxies stream coherently toward nodes.
+Within filamentary environments, the implemented gas accretion and galaxy growth processes generate more gradual trends in galaxy properties across the filament cross-section, allowing the colour transformation to remain more tightly coupled to the galaxy’s internal baryonic composition.
+This highlights the scale-dependent and mechanism-dependent nature of cosmic web quenching where nodes and filaments give rise to distinct environmental signatures, reflecting the different dynamical and gas-regulation processes operating within these environments in the EAGLE simulation.